shariq1989/cookbook/content/recipe/Peanut_Shrimp.md

 * 4 tsp Avocado Oil, divided
 * ½ cup Cilantro Leaves and Stems, chopped
 * 1 tbsp Lime Juice, plus lime wedges to garnish
-* 3 tbsp Peanuts, coarsly chopped
+* 3 tbsp Peanuts, coarsely chopped

 #### DIRECTIONS

-1.Toss the shrimp and 1/4 tsp of salt together in a bowl and set aside for 15 minutes.
+1.Toss the shrimp and 1/4 tsp of salt in a bowl and set aside for 15 minutes.
-2. Grind the black peppercorns and coriander seeds until coarsely ground.
-Transfer to a small bowl and mix in the paprika, garlic, 1 teaspoon sugar, remaining ¼ teaspoon salt, and red pepper flakes.
+2. Grind the peppercorns and coriander seeds until coarsely ground.
+Transfer to a small bowl and stir in the paprika, garlic, 1 teaspoon sugar, remaining ¼ teaspoon salt, and red pepper flakes.
 3. Pat the shrimp dry with a cloth to remove excess moisture.
 Add 1 tablespoon oil and the remaining 1/8 teaspoon sugar to the bowl with shrimp and toss to coat.
 4. In a large skillet, add the shrimp in a single layer and cook over high heat until the undersides of shrimp are spotty brown and the edges turn pink about 3 minutes.
 5. Remove the pan from heat and use tongs to flip each shrimp and let stand until the reverse side is opaque about 2 minutes.
-Transfer shrimp to a platter.
+Transfer shrimp to a plate.
 6. Add the remaining teaspoon of oil to the skillet.
-Add spice mixture, and cook over medium heat until fragrant, about 30 seconds.
+Add the reserved spice mixture and cook over medium heat until fragrant, about 30 seconds.
-7. Return shrimp to skillet and add the cilantro and lime juice.
+7. Return the shrimp to skillet and add cilantro and lime juice.
 Toss to combine.
-8. Transfer to a platter, sprinkle with peanuts and serve with lime wedges.
+8. Transfer to a platter, sprinkle with peanuts, and serve with lime wedges.